 Propylene Oxide is a rodent carcinogen selectively producing tumour only at sites of contact.
+SCOEL evaluation of the available data has concluded that Propylene Oxide is a group C carcinogen, that is, "genotoxic carcinogen for which a practical threshold is supported".
 There are no traditional epidemiology studies available with cohorts exposed only to Propylene Oxide, without other potentially confounding chemicals; however, there is no evidence that low dose exposures constitute health risks to humans.

 Inhalation studies in animals have shown that Propylene Oxide produces a spectrum of upper respiratory tract changes, from inflammation and degeneration to metaplasia and neoplasia.
-In mice the development of squamous cell carcinoma and adenocarcinoma as well as hemangioma and hemangiosarcoma in the nasal cavity occurred following exposure to 400 ppm for 2 years.
+In mice the development of squamous cell carcinoma and adenocarcinoma as well as haemangioma and haemangiosarcoma in the nasal cavity occurred following exposure to 400 ppm for 2 years.
 In similarly exposed rats, there was evidence of papillary adenoma development in the nasal cavity.
 A similar study in a second strain of rats exposed to 300 ppm showed degenerative and hyperplastic changes of the nasal mucosal epithelium and a significant incidence of non-dose-related carcinoma at slightly more distal sites in the respiratory tract including the larynx, pharynx, trachea, and lung.
 Repeated oral administration by gavage in rats induced carcinoma in the epithelium of the forestomach.

+10 Guidelines for the distribution of Propylene Oxide

-The mode of action for Propylene Oxide-induced rodent nasal tumours has been extensively investigated and the evidence supports a complex mode of action with a practical threshold.
-Direct genotoxicity may be necessary, but it requires augmentation by Propylene Oxide's associated toxicities for it to be made manifest.
-Cell proliferation and glutathione depletion (perhaps with resulting indirect genotoxicity), seem to be required.
-These associated toxicities appear to be the rate-limiting steps in tumour induction.
-Since these are also threshold effects, as clearly documented in the studies discussed above, the process of carcinogenesis overall will have a threshold.
+The mode of action studies for Propylene Oxide-induced rodent nasal tumours provide evidence supporting a mutagenic mode of action with a practical threshold at the initial nasal site of contact tissue only.
+Cell proliferation seems to also be required.
+Overall, even in the presence of direct Propylene Oxide DNA reactivity, threshold responses in genotoxic effects as well as critical cellular biomarkers for tumorigenesis have been reported in the mechanistic studies for this substance.